JEK-III/DPLandscapePaper/DP_Landscape_Scrap.md

 A dataset that can only be accessed with a paid subscription or after accepting a use agreement can be said to have been published, but one that is provided by its creator over email is not.
 The status of a dataset located on a researcher's personal website is not entirely clear.

+However the real value and correctness of the work emerges later, as it's read and expanded on by the relevant community.

 #Scrap thoughts

 ###what do I really want to say about availability?